 The site infrastructure and operations described in this Section are limited at controlling and containing pollutants and if managed improperly can contaminate the environment.
-The LSWMP includes standard operations procedures (SOP)s that are intended to compensate for the limitations of the site infrastructure.
+The LTSWMP includes standard operations procedures (SOP)s that are intended to compensate for the limitations of the site infrastructure.
 The property manager must use good judgment and conduct operations appropriately, doing as much as possible indoors and responsibly managing operations that must be performed outdoors.
+The drawings describing the infrastructure are included in Appendix A. The SOPs for the following operations exposed to the weather are filed in Appendix B

-Parking, Pavement and Hardscape Areas
+Parking and Pavement Areas

-The site has a significant amount of impervious surface, primarily concrete pavement, concrete walkways, and the buildings themselves.
+The site has a significant amount of impervious surface, primarily asphalt and some concrete walkways.
 Any sediment, debris, fluids or other waste left or that collect on it will be carried by runoff to the storm drain inlets.
 This waste material will settle in our storm drain system increasing maintenance cost and any material dissolving in the runoff will pass through our system.
 Maintenance involves regular sweeping, but it can also involve pavement washing to remove stains, slick spots and appearance when necessary.
 The Sweeping and the Pavement Washing SOPs are used to manage the pollutants associated with pavements.